About Tai Chi & Qi Gong

 Q: I am not in good shape, how can I start to learn Tai Chi or Qi Gong?

 A: You can start any time, but in a gentle way and every day.
 After a while you will feel better and stronger, you then can practice longer and deeper.
+On this website, we offer members some Qi Gong and Tai Chi exercise.
+This is a good way for them to start without stress.

 Q: Why do people do Tai Chi different?